Steenkerque

-Steenkerque (/fr/; Steenkerke; in older English references also Steenkerke, Steenkirk, Steinkerque, Steinkerke or Steinkirk; Stinkerke) is a village of Wallonia and a district of the municipality of Braine-le-Comte, located in Hainaut Province, Belgium, 50 km south-west of Brussels and 10 km south of Enghien.
+Steenkerque (/fr/; Steenkerke; in older English references also Steenkirk, Steinkerque, Steinkerke or Steinkirk; Stinkerke) is a village of Wallonia and a district of the municipality of Braine-le-Comte, located in Hainaut Province, Belgium, 50 km south-west of Brussels and 10 km south of Enghien.

 Steenkerque is notable for the Battle of Steenkerque in 1692 during the Nine Years' War, when France defeated a joint English-Scottish-Dutch-German army.

 The French movie The African Doctor (in French Bienvenue à Marly-Gomont) was shot in this village in 2015.

 The 2019 Tour de France began in Brussels and passed through Steenkerque, then home to "500 âmes, à peine!" ("500 souls, barely!").